-Compensation Form Objective Element Rationale / Key Characteristics Base Salary Cash Attraction Retention Fixed compensation Intended to be commensurate with each senior executive's position and level of responsibility Evaluated annually or as necessary in response to organizational/business changes, individual performance, market data, etc., but not automatically increased Performance Annual Cash Incentive Cash Performance Tied to Company and, for all NEOs other than the CEO, individual performanceDesigned to reward achievement of annual performance goals that we consider important Compensation Alignment of Interests contributors to stockholder valuePerformance goals and targets are established by the Compensation Committee at the Motivation beginning of each calendar yearThe Compensation Committee approves annual cash incentive award payouts based on the level of achievement of these pre-established goals Long-Term Incentives Options Performance Alignment of Interests • As options have no value unless the value of our common stock increases, it aligns the interests of senior executives with those of our stockholders and motivates such executives to perform in a manner that is designed to increase the value of our common stock Retention • The multi-year vesting encourages retention as recipients need to remain employed in order for vesting to occur Motivation Restricted Stock Units Performance Alignment of Interest • Variable compensation designed to reward contributions to our long-term strategic, financial, and operational success, motivate future performance, align the interests of senior executives with those of stockholders, and retain key senior executives through the term of the awards Retention Motivation Other Compensation and Benefits N/A Attraction Retention NEOs receive benefits that are generally available to all salaried employees in Israel, where the NEOs are located.
+Compensation Element Form Objective Rationale / Key Characteristics Base Salary Cash Retention Attraction Fixed compensation Intended to be commensurate with each senior executive's position and level of responsibility Evaluated annually or as necessary in response to organizational/business changes, individual performance, market data, etc., but not automatically increased Performance Annual Cash Incentive Compensation Cash Performance Alignment of Interests Motivation Tied to Company performance.
+Also, for all NEOs other than the CEO, individual performance Designed to reward achievement of annual performance goals that we consider important contributors to stockholder value Performance goals and targets are established by the Compensation Committee at the beginning of each calendar year The Compensation Committee approves annual cash incentive award payouts based on the level of achievement of these pre-established goals Long-Term Incentives Stock Options Performance Alignment of Interests As options have no value unless the value of our common stock increases, it aligns the interests of senior executives with those of our stockholders and motivates such executives to perform in a manner that drives sustainable increases in the value of our common stock Retention The multi-year vesting encourages retention as recipients need to remain employed in order for vesting to occur Motivation Restricted Stock Units Performance Alignment of Interest Retention Motivation Variable compensation designed to reward contributions to our long-term strategic, financial, and operational success, motivate future performance, align the interests of senior executives with those of stockholders, and retain key senior executives through the term of the awards Other Compensation and Benefits N/A Attraction Retention NEOs receive benefits that are generally available to all salaried employees in Israel, where the NEOs are located.
 This includes contributions to an education fund and to a fund known as Manager's Insurance, which provides a combination of retirement plan, insurance, and severance pay benefits to Israeli employees.
 NEOs receive benefits that we generally make available to all salaried employees, including participation in the Employee Stock Purchase Plan.
 Change-in- Control Arrangements Equity Attraction Retention Each of our NEOs has a clause in the NEO's employment agreement that entitles the NEO to immediate vesting of equity in the event of a qualifying termination within one year following a change in control ("double-trigger" equity vesting) Keep management's highest priority on stockholder interests in the face of events that may result in a change-in-control and not on potential individual implications of any such events Reasonable change-in-control protections for our senior executives are necessary in order for us to attract and retain qualified employees We periodically review the necessity and design of our senior executive severance and change-in-control arrangements